ansellim/anselsminimart/README.md

 This is Ansel Lim's CA2 submission for FWD & WMP modules for the Specialist Diploma in Full Stack Web Development.

+# the live website

+The website is LIVE at https://ansellim.github.io/anselsminimart/index.html (hosted on github pages)

+And the codebase may be viewed at https://github.com/ansellim/anselsminimart.

 # what this website is about

 the theme of the assignment was food delivery or restaurant food. my previous assignment (CA1) was about a restaurant called Blue Bunny restaurant but i decided to start completely from scratch for this assignment so as to give myself more practice in basic html, css and other web technologies.